mowreee/googol-colab/README.md

 # Delos Santos Python Notebooks

-This repository contains Jupyter notebooks for Python exercises and an exam authored by Delos Santos.
+This repository contains Jupyter notebooks for Python tutorials, exercises, and an exam authored by Delos Santos.
+All notebooks are designed to be run in Google Colab or locally in Jupyter.

 ## Contents

 - **DelosSantos_HandsOnFunction.ipynb**
   Hands-on activities and exercises focusing on Python functions.

+- **Delos_Santos_List_Tuple_Dictionary.ipynb**
+  Activities and tutorials covering Python lists, tuples, and dictionaries.

+- **Delos_Santos_NumPy.ipynb**
+  Introduction and activities using NumPy for numerical computations in Python.

 - **Exam_Delos-Santos.ipynb**
   Python exam notebook.

+- **PythonLists.ipynb**
+  Tutorial notebook focused on Python lists.

+- **PythonTuples.ipynb**
+  Tutorial notebook focused on Python tuples.

 ## Usage